The Teddy Bear Haircut: Every Breed That Pulls It Off Perfectly

 • Save

-Look at this little guy and tell me your heart didn’t just melt a little.
-That round, poufy head, those dark button eyes, the golden cream coat — this is exactly what the teddy bear cut looks like when it’s done right.
+Look at this little guy.
+It’s hard not to fall a little in love with his round, poufy head, dark button eyes and golden cream coat, isn’t it?
+This is exactly what the teddy bear cut looks like when it’s done right.

-This cut works by keeping the fur 1-2 inches long all over the body, then blending it into a rounded, dome-shaped head with no harsh lines.
-The groomer uses curved shears (not straight ones) to sculpt that ball-shaped face.
-That’s what separates a true teddy bear cut from just… a regular trim.
+This cut works by keeping the fur short – around 1-2 inches long all over the body.
+Then the fur is blended into a rounded, dome-shaped head.
+The groomer uses curved shears (not straight shears) to sculpt the face into a round ball.
+It’s important that the teddy bear cut does not have any harsh lines around the head.

-The fur around the ears stays full and floppy, framing the face without being shaggy.
-And the legs?
-Kept fluffy but neat — like little cylinders.
-That’s the detail most people miss.
+But the most delightful part is that the fur around the ears stays full and floppy, and not shaggy, and the legs kept fluffy but neat – sort of like little cylinders.
+That’s the detail that most people miss.

 Quick note: ask your groomer to leave extra volume at the crown of the head.
-That’s what creates the stuffed animal illusion, and it’s the difference between cute and ridiculously cute.
+That’s what gives it that stuffed animal look and makes it ridiculously cute.

-This cut grows out beautifully too — 6-8 weeks between grooms keeps it fresh without looking overgrown.
+This cut grows out just beautifully too, 6-8 weeks between grooms keeps it looking fresh, without looking overgrown.
 If your golden-doodle or poodle mix runs through your living room and you want them looking Pinterest-perfect while doing it, this is the cut to request.

 📸 Photo credit: Instagram @_its_stitch_bitch